 By setting up automatic notifications through software, employees will receive alerts on approaching deadlines and reviews.
 Some software will even provide notifications on spending thresholds.

-The states that are making positives changes to their grant management follow similar processes and use similar systems that ensure they are drawing down their grant dollars appropriately as well as allocating their grant dollars as effectively as possible.
+The states that are making positive changes to their grant management follow similar processes and use similar systems that ensure they are drawing down their grant dollars appropriately as well as allocating their grant dollars as effectively as possible.

-Specifically, states who have procured grant management software have seen an improvement in the following grant management practices:
+States who have procured grant management software have seen an improvement in the following grant management practices:

 Once states begin recognizing missteps and, in turn, start developing better grant management habits, they are likely to see more positive results from their grants.
 This includes reduced audit findings, increased drawdown, improved compliance, consistency, and many other things.